swcarpentry/matlab-novice-inflammation/01-intro.md

 <img src="fig/matlab-sticky-note-variables-02.svg" alt="Creating another variable" />

-Let's update the value of one of our variable, and print the values of both:
+Let's update the value of one of our variables, and print the values of both:

 ~~~ {.matlab}